IngSW24/easymotion/README.md

 - **Physiotherapists** can create and manage courses, monitor patient progress, and collaborate with other professionals.
 - **Developers** can contribute to a modern, modular codebase built with best practices in mind.

+Patients can sign up to the platform, while physiotherapists can be invited to join.
+Once registered, physiotherapists can create and manage courses through an intuitive and detailed interface.
+They can review each patient's health data before approving subscription requests.

+Patients, on the other hand, can browse available courses and submit subscription requests.
+At any time, they can update their health information via a dedicated anamnesis form.

+Physiotherapists can also create a personal profile, which is used to promote their courses on the platform.

 ---

 ## 🖼️ Easymotion in Action